Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 Ultrasound of the intestine allows you to identify serious pathologies:

-• fluid in the abdomen;
+• fluid in the abdominal cavity;

 • infectious and inflammatory processes in the intestines;